Icon Search Base

 2000s

-In 2007 the continuing growth of MECWA’s services leads to a change in the organisation’s name to “mecwacare”; the new name represents its broader focus as a major provider of care services across Melbourne and regional Victoria.
+In 2007, the continuing growth of MECWA’s services called for a change in the organisation’s name, with MECWA becoming ‘mecwacare’.
+The new name represents its broader focus as a major provider of care services across Melbourne and regional Victoria.

 2010s

-We aquire properties in Hamlyn Heights, Traralgon, Terang, Mont Albert, Box Hill and Westmeadows.
+mecwacare aquires properties in Hamlyn Heights, Traralgon, Terang, Mont Albert North, Box Hill and Westmeadows.

-To address rising house prices and higher costs of living, mewacare opens three affordable housing sites in Sandringham, Glen Iris and Beaumaris.
+To address rising house prices and higher costs of living, mecwacare opens three affordable housing sites in Sandringham, Glen Iris and Beaumaris.

 New residential aged care services launch with the opening of the John Atchison Centre, Annie’s Court, Calwell Manor and Squires Place.